maxh/maxheinritz.com/_posts/2026-01-31-values-compatibility.md

 tags: [culture, future]
 ---

 Attraction and circumstance bring people together.
 What keeps them together is usually described as  compatibility, or more precisely _values compatibility_ -- the degree to which two people's deep preferences align as they move through life.
 This holds for friends, lovers, coworkers, and to some extent families.
 So what are values?
-What makes them compatible?
-And how can we use this understanding to relate to one another with more intention and appreciation?
+How can they be compatible?
+And how might we use this understanding to relate to one another with more intention and appreciation?

-## What are values?
+## Definition

 Values are our differentiating, deep-rooted preferences.
 They range from the temperamental to the ethical; from needing routine to feel grounded, to prioritizing loyalty over self-interest.
 What unifies them is not their moral weight, but their reliability under tradeoff: when something has to give, the same thing gives again and again.